HereThereBeMonsters/us-international-swiss-latin/README.md

 `[alt-gr] + [/]` is a dead key for ´ (acute accent)

-Except for the tilde, those dead keys all work for the letters A, E, I, O, and U, lower and upper case.
+In Windows, except for the tilde, those dead keys all work for the letters A, E, I, O, and U, lower and upper case.

+In Linux, XKB manages the combination of dead keys and letters, so the support should be even wider.

-# How to use
+# How to install

 ## Windows